realcrane/3D-student-splating-and-scooping/README.md

 `--burnin_iterations`: total iteration number for burnin stage.

 ### Visualization
-The [vanilla 3DGS.](https://github.com/graphdeco-inria/gaussian-splatting) developed a viewing program with SIBR framework.
+The [vanilla 3DGS](https://github.com/graphdeco-inria/gaussian-splatting) developed a viewing program with SIBR framework.
 Since we change the Gaussian distribution to Student's t distribution, the viewer cannot be directly applied with our SSS.
 We will write a visualization tool in the future if we have time.

 ## Notes
 The parameters we provide can achieve SOTA results on three commonly used datasets (Mip-NeRF 360, Tanks&Temples, and Deep Blending).
-If you want to continue tuning parameters (which is possible as we are limited by time for parameters finetuing) or find parameters for your own dataset, please pay attention to the following.
+If you want to continue tuning parameters (which is possible as we are limited by time for parameters finetuing) or find parameters for your own dataset, please pay attention to the following context.

 Because SGHMC is a second-order sampler, the setting of learning rate is different from Adam (first-order).
+The square of the initial learning rate is the actual learning rate.
 If you need to adjust the learning rate, please refer to the training code for a full understudying.

 The C_burnin and C used by our SGHMC sampler are also parameters that are strongly correlated with the results.
-We save the total noise calculated by C_burnin and C in tensorboard for observation.
+We save the total noise calculated by C_burnin and C in Tensorboard for observation.
 In theory, the larger its mean value is (without causing numerical issue like inf, NaN), the better it is。

 ## <span id="bib">BibTex</span>